Claim Your $97 Roadmap →

 My family: 3 kids.
 The sticker price was almost $1,000,000

-Takeaway: This is the system in real life.
+Takeaway: This is how the system works in real life.

 Want to see what’s realistic for your student?
-Claim your $97 Audit
+Claim your $97 Roadmap

 • Student is in 8th–11th grade (or early 12th grade)